Project-X-Mods/coffeelinux/README.md

 12. FirewallD (Better configuration than the standard one)

-13. Official Valve Kernel used in SteamDeck.

-14. Official SteamDeck Steam-Client (Desktop Version)
+13. Official SteamDeck Steam-Client (Desktop Version)

 ** VAAPI requires copying microsoft-edge-stable-flags file in /opt to your ~/.config folder **